MyosQ/MyosQ.github.io/_posts/2023-01-01-Book-collection.markdown

 ---
 layout: post
-title: "Overview"
+title: "Books overview"
 date: 2023-01-01 00:00:00 -0000
 categories:
-    - Books I recently read
+    - Overviews
 ---
 <!-- programatically show all images in folder /images -->
 <!-- set the title to the basename of the each image -->